 On January 23, 2020, the IASB issued an amendment to IAS 1 Presentation of Financial Statements providing a more general approach to the classification of liabilities.
 The amendment clarifies that the classification of liabilities as current or noncurrent depends on the rights existing at the end of the reporting period as opposed to the expectations of exercising the right for settlement of the liability.
 The amendments further clarify that settlement refers to the transfer of cash, equity instruments, other assets, or services to the counterparty.
-The amendments are effective for annual periods beginning on or after January 1, 2023 and are to be applied retrospectively, with early adoption permitted.
-The Corporation is currently assessing the financial impact of the amendments and expects to apply the amendments at the effective date.
+The amendments are effective for annual periods beginning on or after January 1, 2023, and are to be applied retrospectively, with early adoption permitted.
+The Corporation is currently assessing the financial impact of the amendments and the application of such amendments is not expected to have a material impact.